kronosapiens/foundations/basic_concepts.md

 /dir1$ python file1.py
 'Hello world'

+/dir1$ cd ..
+/$ python file1.py
+usr/bin/python: can't open file 'file1.py': [Errno 2] No such file or directory
 ```

-Here, we saw two programs run on two arguments.
+Here, we saw two programs run on three arguments.

 1. First, we ran the `python` program on argument `dir/file1.py`, a python file.
 2. Then, we ran the `cd` (change directory) program on argument `dir1`, also a file (in Unix, [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file), even a directory.)
 Note how the command prompt changes to reflect the fact that we moved through the filesystem.
 3. We ran the `python` program on argument `file1.py`, the same python file.
+4. We ran the `cd` program on `..`, representing the current *parent directory*.
+5. We ran the `python` program on argument `file1.py`, but received an error, because there is no such file in our current location.

 Hopefully this example will illustrate the nature of using a shell to navigate and executing commands in a filesystem.